squid-cache/squid-cache.github.io/GitHints.rst

 These commands assume that your changes are based on the latest [[https://github.com/squid-cache/squid|official master branch]].

- 1. Make sure your upstream master meta-information is up to date:{{{#!shell
+ 1. Make sure your upstream master is up to date:{{{#!shell
 $ git fetch upstream master
 }}}
- 2. Go to the very tip of the upstream master:{{{#!shell
+ 2. Create a new local feature branch based on the the very tip of the upstream master.
-$ git checkout upstream/master
-}}}
- 3. Create a new local feature branch.
 This example uses "support-foobar" as the branch name.{{{#!shell
-$ git checkout -b support-foobar
+$ git checkout -b support-foobar upstream/master
 }}}

 You can now make and commit changes to your local feature branch.